bramwelt/presentations/mozilla-internship/index.rst

 .. rst-class:: build

+Three Major Contributions:

-1. Cleaning up the Build System
+1. Cleaned up the Build System
-2. Transitioning to Travis-CI
+2. Setup Travis-CI for testing Pull Requests
-3. Creating Native System Packages
+3. Created Native System Packages (RPMs)

 .. note::

+    I made three major contributions to Socorro over the Summer.

-    My internship can be broken down into 3 distinct parts.
-The first is that I cleaned up the build system to remove unneeded dependencies and reduce duplicate build steps.
-This cut the build time in half.
+    The first half I spent removing redundant steps and dependencies within the build system.
+Cutting the build time in half.

-    The second is supplementing the build system with Travis-CI.
-This allowed for multiple pull requests to be tested at once and reduced the turn around time for merging changes.

-    Finally I created native system packages for easy installation and deployments of Socorro.
+    The second half I spent adding Travis-CI support, and updating the build to package Socorro as a native appliction.
+Allowing for easier installation and distribution of Socorro.

+.. slide:: "Cleaning Up The Build"
+    :class: segue large-print

 Reducing The Build Time
 =======================